 When marijuana and steroids are used together individuals risk having physical side effects as well as mental health issues.
 This article will focus on the connection between marijuana abuse and steroid abuse as well as the common health problems that can arise.

 Understanding Marijuana Abuse

 Many marijuana users are quick to claim that marijuana is not addictive.
 While it is true that its primary active ingredient, THC, is not physically addictive, the high that it gives the user can create a powerful psychological dependency.
-When a person smokes or otherwise ingests marijuana they experience the following physiological and physical symptoms:

 - Extreme relaxation

 - Decreased inhibitions

 Marijuana directly affects the same part of the brain that manages critical psychological functions.
 This type of emotional craving is much more powerful than rational thought or willpower.In 2015, about 4.0 million people in the United States met the diagnostic criteria for a marijuana use disorder.2